 The patient should still go to school unless directed otherwise by your physician.
 Most of the minor illnesses in the school environment do not create a significant risk.

 If household members are sick, we do not usually recommend keeping them away from the patient.
-Use common sense to prevent the spread of infection between household members:
+Use common sense to prevent the spread of infection among household members:

 - Always wash your hands frequently

 - Do not drink from other household members’ cups